-- > The parents/guardians or student must be a member of a sponsoring church to receive the supporting congregation tuition rate. - > We accept payment by cash, cheque(s) or monthly preauthorized automatic withdrawal. - > Pre-authorized debit forms must be submitted before July 23, 2022. - > Included in the tuition is a \$60.00 Student Council fee. - > If a student chooses to withdraw from the school, tuition is charged to the end of the current month. - > All fees are payable in Canadian funds (CAD). - Interest will be charged on late payments at 1.5% per month. - Returned payments (NSFs) will be charged a \$25.00 fee.
+- > We accept payment by cash, cheque(s), online banking bill payment or monthly pre-authorized automatic withdrawal. - Pre-authorized debit forms for monthly tuition payments must be submitted before July 23, 2023. - > Included in the tuition is a \$60.00 Student Council fee. - If a student chooses to withdraw from the school, tuition is charged to the end of the current month. - > All fees are payable in Canadian funds (CAD). - Interest will be charged on late payments at 1.5% per month. - Returned payments (NSFs) will be charged a \$25.00 fee.